Drizin/Harbin.DataAccess/src/Infrastructure.Database/README.md

 }
 ```

-**Managing different connections for Read-Write datastore and for Read Replicas**

-...
-ReadDbConnection vs ReadWriteDbConnection vs ReadOnlyDbConnection; ReadRepository vs ReadWriteRepository;

-**Managing different databases (distributed databases)**

-...
-ReadDbConnection<DB>, ReadWriteDbConnection<DB>

 **Mocking your repositories using a fake class**

 In a previous example the `ReadWriteRepository<Person>` was replaced by a derived type `PersonRepository`, and the cast expects that type (without using interfaces to make the example simple and avoid repetitive code).
 Since we're not using interfaces (we're casting/expecting `PersonRepository`), the easiest way of creating a fake repository is using inheritance (`FakePersonRepository` derived from `PersonRepository`), and overriding only what you need.

 ```cs
 public class FakePersonRepository : PersonRepository